gsantopaolo/gsantopaolo.github.io/_posts/2025/2025-03-20-The-Rise-of-AI-Agents-2.md

 image: /content/2025/03/AI-agents.png
 categories: [Agents, LLM]
 ---
-# The Rise of AI Agents: Building Smarter, More Autonomous Systems

 The landscape of artificial intelligence is rapidly evolving, and one of the most exciting developments is the emergence of AI agents.
 As we approach a new era where 2025 is being hailed as the year of AI agents,